 Garie McIntosh facilitates a process-method as an editing solution to enable writers and editors to meet traditional publishing standards.

 Garie McIntosh edits manuscripts using the Advanced Find tool in Microsoft Office, which he uses to also develop his manuscripts.
 He applies an innovative method that he has developed to adhere to grammatical integrity.
 He has named this method MCINTOSHFORMS™, which has become a product of his educational and grammatical editing service.
-This process has evolved into The LEP, short for The Literary Editing Project.
+This process has evolved into The LEP.
 The aim of this resulting process-method of both The LEP and MCINTOSHFORMS™ is to enable users to perform manuscript edits that meets traditional publishing standards.

 Garie uses the above-described method as an editing tool, which he continually strives to hone to effectively structure and format his own work.
 The goal is to make his process relatable to the intended audience, writers and editors.